-Odsherred Theatre’s is like a lantern – black and dark on the outside with shiny, golden reflections within.
+Odsherred Theatre is like a lantern – black and dark on the outside with shiny, golden reflections within.
 The main façade is black terracotta bricks and is reminiscent of ‘the stage curtain’.
 Large windows allow people who pass by to look into the theatre and follow the everyday life in a laboratory of performance.
-The back of the theater architecture is inspired by the aesthetics of mechanics used inside.
-Parts of the façade offer views to the interior of the building and the back of the building can be opened, creating a connection between the stage-room and the surrounding local area.
-Between the outdoor areas and the stage room is a workshop where the props, sets and other items for the theatre are produced.
-The secret jewel of the building – the stage room – is clad in golden anodized aluminum that reflects the surroundings.
-The new building is seamlessly connected to the exiting theatre by a large internal staircase.
-Thus the overall theatre architecture forms the foundation of a strongly community based cultural venue.
+The back of the theatre architecture is inspired by the aesthetics of mechanics used inside.
+Parts of the façade offer views to the interior of the building and the back of the building can be opened, creating a connection between the stage room and the surrounding local area.
+Between the outdoor areas and the stage room is a workshop where props, sets and other items for the theatre are produced.
+The secret jewel of the building – the stage room – is clad in golden copper that reflects the surroundings.
+The new building is seamlessly connected to the existing theatre by a large internal staircase.
+Thus, the overall theatre architecture forms the foundation of a community-based cultural venue.

-“The cultural life is definitely a crucial engine for growth and development, and with its very beautiful and exciting settings, our vigorously and flexible theatre that we get, makes it possible to develop, unfold and experience – for the benefit of the theatre itself, the audience and the citizens in a wide understanding, the entire city and the municipality. ”- Chairman of the Building Fund Odsherred Theater, director Lars Nybjerg in a press release from Odsherred municipality.
+“The cultural life is definitely a crucial engine for growth and development, and, with its very beautiful and exciting settings, our lively and flexible theatre makes it possible to develop, unfold and experience – for the benefit of both the theatre, the audience and the citizens, the entire city and the municipality. ”- Chairman of the Building Fund Odsherred Theatre, director Lars Nybjerg in a press release from Odsherred municipality.

 Theatre architecture addressing the Sustainable Development Goals

-In creating the theater architecture we have worked with issues related to the Sustainable Development Goals.
+In creating the theatre architecture, we have worked with issues related to the Sustainable Development Goals.
 However, the project was not designed to address the global goals.
-We have worked with issues related to SDG 11: Sustainable cities and communities and SDG 15: Life on land.
+We have worked with issues related to SDG 11: Sustainable cities and communities.